 Note: it is normal to leave the heads on.

 Packed with summery flavours, this easy and speedy fish recipe would make the perfect lunch or supper dish on a warm day.
-Serve it with salad, new potatoes or asparagus.

 Trout are amazingly good value and make a wonderful supper dish in the spring and summer months.
 Here Delia has combined the fish with butter, creme fraiche and chives for an unforgettable fishy treat.